shweta-Moni/shweta-Moni.github.io/_pages/cv.md

 * Computing Tools.
   * The responsibilities were to conduct weekly tutorial/lab sessions, evaluations of assignments and final projects, and invigilation of exams.
 * Selected topics in Instrumental Analysis.
-  * The responsibilities include evaluations of assignments, examination answer scripts.
+  * The responsibilities include evaluations of assignments and examination answer scripts.
 * Topics in Nanosciences.
-  * The responsibilities included the evaluations of assignments, examination answer scripts and final project.
+  * The responsibilities included the evaluations of assignments, examination answer scripts, and the final project.

 Awards & Fellowships
 ======